 A service is a type of application that gets special treatment from the Windows operating system.
 Services can run even when no user is currently logged on to a computer.
-DRA enables assistant administrators with the appropriate powers to manage services through the Account and Resource Management node of the Delegation and Configuration Console.
+Assistant administrators with the appropriate powers can manage services that are running on computers in the managed domain or managed subtree.